Healthcare · AI Translation · 2026

 }

-Careslate was unique because the stakes were medical.
-A wrong translation is not just annoying, it is dangerous.
-The OpenAI Realtime API is powerful but not production-ready for medical use out of the box.
+Careslate was different because the stakes were medical.
+A wrong translation here is not just annoying, it is dangerous.
+The OpenAI Realtime API is powerful, but it is not production-ready for medical use straight out of the box.

-The direct audio-in, text-out approach worked in demos but failed in real clinical environments with background noise, accented speech and medical jargon.
-Our 3-way pipeline solved every issue the direct approach had.
+The direct approach worked in a demo and then failed against background noise, accents and medical jargon, and our three-stage pipeline solved every problem the direct version had.

 1

-Prompt engineering is the product.
-The difference between a useful AI medical translation app and a liability sits in the prompt constraints and validation layers.
+The prompt engineering is the product.
+The whole difference between a useful medical translation app and a liability lives in the prompt constraints and the validation layers.
+That is where the real work, and the real value, sits.

 2

 Audio preprocessing is non-negotiable.
-Raw microphone input from a busy exam room is not clean.
-Noise reduction and phrase-boundary segmentation before the AI made transcription accuracy jump significantly.
+Raw microphone input from a busy exam room is never clean.
+Reducing noise and segmenting speech at phrase boundaries before the AI sees it made transcription accuracy jump noticeably.

 3

-Language pair isolation prevents confusion.
-Binding each session to exactly two languages and rejecting everything else eliminated the cross-language interference that made early prototypes unusable.
+Language-pair isolation prevents confusion.
+Binding each session to exactly two languages and rejecting everything else removed the cross-language interference that had made the early prototypes unusable.

 FAQ